 A lot of the time when kids are grumbling for snacks they are just bored.
 I keep a bag of surprise activities with me, so I can decide whether they need a healthy snack, a treat, or a just new activity to keep us all happily moving along.

-Breakfast on a Road Trip with Kids and Toddlers
+Road Trip Breakfast Ideas for Kids and Toddlers

 Whenever possible we like to stay at places that offer breakfast.
 However, even when we know we have a hot breakfast waiting for us downstairs, the kids are usually up early and need to eat breakfast before we have showered and are ready to go.